Target Hospitality (TH)

 Brendan Dowhaniuk, Executive Vice President, Strategy & Corporate Development

 Brendan Dowhaniuk joined Target Hospitality in December 2024.
-He possesses a diverse background in M&A and corporate finance across the consumer, industrials, and energy sectors.
-Mr. Dowhaniuk previously held senior M&A positions at Alimentation Couche-Tard (Circle K), Hoonigan, and Eastman Chemical Company, where he was responsible for driving acquisition activity, portfolio strategy, and executing multiple complex carve-out transactions.
-Earlier in his career, he worked in the oil & gas industry as part of the Portfolio Management and A&D team at Cenovus Energy Inc.
+He has a diverse background in M&A and corporate finance across the consumer, industrials, and energy sectors.
+Previously, Mr. Dowhaniuk held senior M&A roles at Alimentation Couche-Tard (Circle K), Hoonigan, and Eastman Chemical Company, where he was involved in acquisition activity, portfolio strategy, and executing complex carve-out transactions.
+Earlier in his career, he worked in the oil & gas industry.

 AI Analysis | Feedback